Muzium Negara Free Guided Tours lets you discover Malaysia within an hour - and it's absolutely

 How to get to Muzium Negara?

-- You can easily walk here via Central Market in town and then through the old KL Railway Station
+- You can also easily walk here via Central Market in town and then through the old KL Railway Station as it takes about 10 minutes only

 - For those using the KL Hop-on Hop-off City Tour bus, Muzium Negara, is at Stop Number 12